itdesign/kubernetes-workshop/docs/tutorial/03-bonus/01-extract-state.md

 ### Add the configuration

 We will now create a stateful set to start a PostgreSQL server.
-The server has only a single instance and is not recommended in production, but to get familiar with the feature this should be enough.
+The server has only a single instance and is not recommended for use in production, but to get familiar with the feature this should suffice.

 Copy the example `kubernetes-workshop/k8s-examples/statefulset.yml` to `k8s-files/postgresql.yml`.